Managing Autoscaling Volumes

 IaC Reconciliation - If you manage your infrastructure with Terraform or other IaC tools, autoscaling volumes can cause drift and state reconciliation issues.
 See IaC Reconciliation for setup instructions.

-Modifying Volumes - Changing volume properties such as size, IOPS, or throughput through the AWS Console or AWS API is not supported for autoscaling volumes.
+Modifying Volumes - To modify the size, IOPS or throughput of autoscaling volumes use the Datafy API or CSI integration, as detailed in Modifying Autoscaling Volumes.
+Changing volume properties through the AWS Console or AWS API is not supported for autoscaling volumes.

 Do not modify autoscaling volumes directly through AWS.
 This can cause unexpected behaviors in your volumes and is not supported.